Research and Clinical Education CPD7001

 Module availability varies from year to year and will be subject to minimum student numbers being achieved.
 Places will be allocated on a first come first served basis.
 Due to the popularity of some modules it may be that the module is fully booked when your application is received.
 We will include your details on a waiting list and allocate you a place on the next available intake.

 We encourage you to apply as early as possible to give you the best chance to obtain a place on your preferred cohort, module applications will close as soon as the module is full.
 Applications received within two weeks of the start date may have to be considered for a later cohort.

 For details of how to apply, please visit the apply page.

-For further information on module content, please contact the module leader Dr Cathy Sherratt via email [email protected] or by phone on 01695 584154.
+For further information on module content, please contact the Medical School email on [email protected].